 Each Christian is to "put aside and save" in order to give to the Lord's work.
 At an appropriate point while the church is gathered for worship, every Christian should be given an opportunity to give out of his or her prosperity, as the New Testament teaches (1 Corinthians 16:1, 2).
-Some type of container may be passed around to allow for this giving, or a place may be provided for Christians to leave the money or precious gifts which they have set aside for God.
+Some type of basket or other container may be passed around to allow for this giving, or a place may be provided for Christians to leave the money which they have set aside for God.
 Remember that this is an expression of worship and should be done reverently and joyfully.
-The gifts that are given should be used to do the work of the church.
-For example, the gifts collected may be used to preach the gospel to others, to help the poor, to purchase Bibles for study, and any other purpose that might be in harmony with the work of the church.
+The donations should be used to do the work of the church.
+For example, the money may be used to preach the gospel to others, to help the poor, to purchase Bibles for study, and any other purpose that might be in harmony with the work of the church.
 Decisions on how to use what is collected should be made by the church and not by only one individual.